 And, according to a study published in the British Medical Journal (opens in new tab), it’s also good for keeping your heart youthful – cycling just over 20 miles a week could reduce your risk of heart disease by 50%.

 It's up to you how you embrace the pedal power - you can either invest in a road or mountain bike to cycle in the great outdoors, or else jump on one of the best exercise bikes at the gym or the comfort of your own home.

 There are plenty of good reasons reason to lace up a pair of the best shoes for walking and head outside.
 This easy weight-bearing exercise will keep you looking and feeling young inside and outside.

 Bones can become weak and brittle as we age, but putting some pressure on them through walking will help them stay strong, while your legs and bottom will benefit from a youthful lift too.

-What's more, if you're experiencing the dreaded middle-aged spread, walking to lose weight can be an effective strategy.
-An English Health Survey study showed that people who regularly walk briskly for half an hour, five days a week, are likely to have a lower BMI than people who are less active.
+What’s more, if you’ve noticed your body gaining weight more easily or quicker with age then walking to lose weight can be an effective strategy.
+An English Health Survey study (opens in new tab) showed that people who regularly walk briskly for 30 minutes, five days a week, are likely to have a lower BMI than people who are less active.

 If you’re not familiar with a rebounder, it’s essentially a mini trampoline used to exercise on.
 There are more youth-boosting properties to this activity than just making you feel like a kid on a bouncy castle!